-I have reviewed the Supplemental Environmental Assessment (SEA) that has been prepared for the Seven Oaks Dam (SOD) Updated Water Control Plan To Include Regulation for Water Quality (May 2014), San Bernardino County, California.
+I have reviewed the Supplemental Environmental Assessment (SEA) that has been prepared for the Seven Oaks Dam (SOD) Updated Water Control Manual (to include Water Quality Mitigation Operation), San Bernardino County, California.
 The SEA is in compliance with the National Environmental Policy Act (NEPA) and all applicable environmental regulations.

-The U.S. Army Corps of Engineers (Corps), in coordination with the non-Federal sponsors, San Bernardino County Flood Control District (SBCFCD), Orange County Flood Control District (OCFCD), and Riverside County Flood Control and Water Conservation District (RCFC&WCD), proposes to update the original SOD Water Control Plan (WCP) contained in the Water Control Manual (Sep 2003) to include regulation for water quality.
-The main change from the 2003 WCP introduced in the Updated Water Control Plan (May 2014) "2014 WCP" of the Water Control Manual (WCM) is with respect to the debris pool operation only.
-The 2014 WCP requires that the debris pool be built only during a significant runoff event, and then released completely down to the top of sediment pool elevation as soon as the runoff event passes during the flood seasons.
+The U.S. Army Corps of Engineers (Corps), in coordination with the non-Federal sponsors, the San Bernardino County Flood Control District (SBCFCD), Orange County Flood Control District (OCFCD), and the Riverside County Flood Control and Water Conservation District (RCFC&WCD), proposes to modify the original SOD Water Control Plan (WCP) contained in the Water Control Manual (Sep 2003) to include a water quality mitigation operation.
+The main change from the 2003 WCP introduced in the Updated Water Control Plan (WCP) of the Water Control Manual (WCM) is with respect to the debris pool operation only.
+The updated WCP requires that the debris pool be built only during a significant runoff event, and then released completely down to the top of sediment pool elevation as soon as the runoff event passes during the flood seasons.
 The original WCP required that flows be restricted to 3 cubic feet per second (cfs) beginning 1 October to start the building of the seasonal debris pool.
-This requirement will no longer apply in the 2014 WCP.
-No other modifications are necessary to the existing physical components of Seven Oaks Dam and Reservoir in order to implement the 2014 WCP for water quality improvements.
+This requirement will no longer apply in the updated WCP.
+No other modifications are necessary to the existing physical components of Seven Oaks Dam and Reservoir in order to implement the updated WCP for water quality improvements.

 The proposed modification will not significantly impact any environmental resources.
 The change in "debris pool" operation will improve water quality and overall will not impact the listed endangered species and habitat downstream of SOD.
 Both Corps and the non-Federal sponsors will continue to coordinate with the U.S. Fish and Wildlife Service (USFWS) and the California Department of Fish and Wildlife (CDFW).
-Evaluations of, and adjustments to, the environmental regulation plan will be made, as necessary, during the implementation of the 2014 WCP.
+Evaluations of, and adjustments to, the environmental regulation plan will be made, as necessary, during the implementation of the UPDATED WCP.

 The project remains in compliance with all applicable federal and state laws and statutes.
-Based on the analyses in the SEA/ND, no new significant impacts were identified for the Proposed Action that were not already assessed in the original EIS/EIR, nor was it necessary to change the conclusion of the kinds, levels, or locations of impacts described in the original EIS/EIR.
-I have determined that the proposed modification will not have a significant impact upon the existing environment or the quality of the human environment.
-Therefore, preparation of a Supplemental Environmental Impact Statement/Environmental Impact Report is not required.
+Based on the analyses in the SEA/ND, no new significant impacts were identified for the Proposed Action that were not already assessed in the original EIS/EIR, nor was it necessary to change the conclusion of the kinds, levels, or locations of impacts described in the original

+1 1 posed modification will not have a significant impactity of the human environment.
+Therefore, preparation of a Supplemental Environmental Imparequired. act Statement/Environmental Impact Report is not DATE Kimberly M. Colloton Colonel, US Army Commander and District Engineer